pachlexi/ds2020finalproject/README.md

-In the public and private nonprofit sectors, the relationship between debt and graduation rate is moderately positive: colleges where students borrow more sometimes also have higher completion rates… In the for-profit sector, the relationship is essentially flat, with many schools showing relatively high debt and low graduation rates.
+In the public and private nonprofit sectors, the relationship between debt and graduation rate is moderately positive: colleges where students borrow more sometimes also have higher completion rates.
+In the for-profit sector, the relationship is essentially flat, with many schools showing relatively high debt and low graduation rates.